tim-roberts1/tva/website/blog/2023-02-16-dev-rc/index.md

 ## Design Tokens

-In order to scale our tokens better to include mobile platforms, we have internally rebuilt the core engine which allows us to move faster and more organized.
+In order to scale our tokens better to include mobile platforms, we have internally rebuilt the core engine which allows us to move faster and is more organized.
 This release includes:

 - **FEAT**: Support for Android (via Compose) and iOS (via Asset Catalog) Platforms! :tada:
 - **FEAT**: [Theme class names now use `pando-<theme>`](https://design.pluralsight.com/docs/development/tokens/colors#themes).